 In today's business environment, dealing with work-related pressure is tough.
 It can often seem like there just aren't enough hours in a day to get everything done.
 You can improve your productivity, however, by adopting habits that make you a more efficient worker.
 Employees who are the most efficient know how to make the most of each minute.
 They also give their full attention to the most crucial tasks first.
-Being more efficient will improve your productivity and possibly win you brownie points with the boss – it can also make you feel more satisfied and accomplished with the full, productive work day you had.
+Being more efficient will improve your productivity and make you look good in the eyes of your superiors — it can also make you feel more satisfied and accomplished with the full, productive workday you had.

 Learning How to Delegate

 You can't do everything yourself, so asking for help when you need it and passing along tasks in order to increase productivity is vital.
 When collaborating with colleagues and coworkers, you need good communication and trust.
 This includes informing coworkers of relevant deadlines and ensuring that they have everything they need to complete their work.

 Assign responsibilities to qualified employees.
 This gives them the chance to gain required skills and leadership experience.
 Ultimately, this benefits the entire company.